Diocese of Rockford: Violence

-On September 30, 2000, John Earl, a Rockford Catholic priest, drove his car into the Northern Illinois Health Clinic after learning that the FDA had approved the drug RU-486.
+On September 30, 2000, John Earl, a Rockford Catholic priest, drove his car into the Northern Illinois Health Clinic after learning that the FDA had approved the drug RU-486, prescribed for medical abortions.
 He pulled out an ax before being forced to the ground by the owner of the building, who fired two warning shots from a shotgun.
-He was sentenced to 30 months of probation and paid over $7,000 in fines and restitution, but was not removed from the priesthood.
+Earl was sentenced to 30 months of probation and paid over $7,000 in fines and restitution, but remained a priest in good standing.